 Brexit: The UK and the European Union

 In June 2016, the British people voted to leave the European Union.
-For New Zealand, nothing will change in the short term.
+For New Zealand, nothing will change for the time being.
 The Government is paying close attention to the withdrawal process as it unfolds.

 The UK held a referendum on 23 June 2016 asking voters “should the UK remain a member of the EU, or leave the EU?”
 Almost 52% of the electorate voted to Leave, while 48% voted to Remain.